Localism in Hong Kong: Films

 Ten Years was produced by five localist directors.
-The film depicts controversies between the government and the localist.
+The film depicts controversies between the government and the localist camp.
 It nominated to be one of the best films at the 35th Hong Kong Film Awards Presentation Ceremony.
-Chinese government has several comments about the film.
-For example, Global Times, a tabloid owned by the Chinese Communist Party, mentioned the film was ridiculous and promoted desperation in Hong Kong.
-It called Ten Years the “virus of mind ”.
-An editorial from the Chinese government also criticized some “opposition figures” in Hong Kong, who used the film to threaten China.
-As a result, China decided to stop the live broadcast of the ceremony, because the film is politically sensitive.
-Ta Kung Pao, a pro-Beijing newspaper, called Ten Years a “pro-independence film”.
-One of the film directors responded that he does not see Ten Years as promoting a political agenda, but imagining the future of Hong Kong and reflecting Hong Kong's political reality.
+An editorial published in Global Times, a tabloid owned by the Chinese Communist Party, mentioned that the film was ridiculous and promoted desperation in Hong Kong, calling it a "virus of the mind".
+Meanwhile, pro-Beijing newspaper Ta Kung Pao called the film a "pro-independence film".
+China decided to stop the live broadcast of the ceremony due to the film's politically sensitive nature.
+In response, one of the film's directors said that he does not see Ten Years as promoting a political agenda, but imagining the future of Hong Kong and reflecting Hong Kong's political reality.